ArchipelagoMW/Archipelago/worlds/tunic/docs/en_Tunic.md

 There are 302 checks located across the world of TUNIC.

 ## What do items from other worlds look like in TUNIC?
-Chests containing items that belong to other players will appear as the default chest texture, and freestanding items belonging to other players will appear as golden ? blocks.
+Chests containing items belonging to other players will appear as regular chests.
+Freestanding item locations that hold items for other players will appear as golden ? blocks.